Introduction

 - P Wave: This represents atrial depolarization.
 In a normal EKG, it should be upright in leads I, II, and aVF, indicating proper atrial function.
 The software can quickly identify and label P waves, ensuring accurate assessment of atrial function even in noisy recordings.

 - QRS Complex: This indicates ventricular depolarization, with a normal duration of less than 0.12 seconds.
-A prolonged QRS duration can suggest a bundle branch block, potentially impacting cardiac efficiency.
+A prolonged QRS complex can suggest a bundle branch block, potentially impacting cardiac efficiency.
 The software efficiently analyzes QRS complexes, allowing for rapid detection of abnormalities.

-Abnormal readings can signal various cardiac issues:
+Abnormal EKG readings can signal various cardiac issues:

 Identify Common Causes of Abnormal EKG Results

-- Electrolyte Imbalances: Abnormal levels of potassium, calcium, or magnesium can cause EKG readings abnormal that significantly affect heart rhythm.
+- Electrolyte Imbalances: Abnormal levels of potassium, calcium, or magnesium can cause abnormal EKG readings that significantly affect heart rhythm.

-- Structural Heart Changes: Conditions like hypertrophy or dilation can lead to EKG readings abnormal in the waveform.
+- Structural Heart Changes: Conditions like hypertrophy or dilation can lead to abnormal EKG readings in the waveform.

 Features of MaxYield™: